Koh Jum - An Island A World Away

 Produce, gas canisters and boxes are pilled high on the ferry to Koh Jum

 From here, the public ferry departs every two or so hours and will bring you straight to Koh Jum within an hour.
-The public ferry is a large longtail boat which also serves as the island's cargo delivery service, so when you board expect to clamber over crates of cauliflowers, boxes of bike tyres and other island essentials.
+The public ferry is a large longtail boat which also serves as the island's cargo delivery service.
+When you board, expect to clamber over crates of cauliflowers, boxes of bike tyres and other island essentials!

 For those feeling very thrifty, there is a Songtheaw that runs from Krabi town to the pier, but it is not very frequent, so plan ahead and have backups.

-When looking at transport to Koh Jum, please be aware that the island is also known as Koh Pu.
+When booking transport to Koh Jum, please be aware that the island is also known as Koh Pu.

 The ferry waits offshore on the island of Koh Jum